chughjug/ratings/LICHESS_INTEGRATION_README.md

 ### Common Issues

 1. **"Authentication failed"**
-   - Check OAuth app configuration
+   - The new PKCE system doesn't require client registration
-   - Verify redirect URI matches exactly
+   - Verify redirect URI matches your environment
-   - Ensure client ID and secret are correct
+   - Check that the OAuth flow is completing properly

 2. **"Failed to create tournament"**
    - Check if user has tournament creation permissions